learn-co-students/technical-coach-doing-a-shift-quiz-learn-experts-testing-batch/README.md

 ???

 ?: What types of roles are available during a shift?
-(Check all that apply)

 [X] Sync
 [X] Dispatch